uPortal-Attic/uportal-app-framework/docs/messaging-implementation.md

 - **expireDate**: *(optional)* ISO date, including time (as pictured).
 The message will display only before this moment.
 - **priority**: DEPRECATED "high" triggers higher visibility
-- **recurrence**: *(experimental, optional)* If true, even if a notification is dismissed, it will continue to reoccur in the user's home at the start of every session until the user is no longer a member of the targeted group.
-For example, if a user is a member of students-with-outstanding-parking-tickets, that user will be confronted with the notification at every login until they pay the fine.
 - **dismissible**: *(experimental, optional)* `false` prevents dismissing the notification.
 If `true` or not set at all, the notification will be dismissible.